nexmo-community/health-coaching-app/README.md

 - Invite yourself to the Identity tab in Netlify console.

-- Accept the invite from you mail.
+- Accept the invite from your email inbox.

 - Done 👍🏻.